-Outbreak of Infectious Disease
+Outbreak of infectious diseases

 In the event of a widespread outbreak of an infectious disease such as the flu or COVID-19, it is important to follow the advice from the health department.
 You should also listen to the information provided by your CF clinical team to make the best decisions for you and your family.

 In these cases some extra precautions may be recommended including:

-- Avoid unnecessary direct contact with other people, for example, hand shaking. - Regularly disinfect surfaces such as tables, benches and door handles. - Avoid high risk environments such as shopping centres, gyms and public transport wherever possible or use alcohol-based hand sanitiser while out in public. - Consider working from home if possible. - Avoid large gatherings of people or crowds at large events. - Limit sharing of equipment.
+- Avoid unnecessary direct contact with other people, for example, hand shaking. - Regularly disinfect high contact surfaces such as tables, benches and door handles. - Avoid high risk environments such as shopping centres, gyms and public transport wherever possible or use alcohol-based hand sanitiser and/or mask while out in public. - Consider working from home if possible. - Avoid large gatherings of people or crowds at large events. - Limit sharing of equipment.